omniczech/sense-code-challenge/README.md

   * At the mobile breakpoint, this sidebar should switch to being a fixed menu at the bottom of the page (see attached gif for behavior).
   * The mobile version should have the labels removed with the icons remain centered vertically.
   * You may use any modern CSS features at your disposal.
 This project does not need to be widely compatible, but a short description of how you would approach browser compatibility would be appreciated.
+  * When you have completed the project, please fill out the attached `summary.md` and describe your approach to the project, any sticking points you found, and how you resolved them.

 *NOTE:* _It should be possible to accomplish all of this using only html and CSS.
 That said, if you have extra time and would like to demonstrate some JavaScript skills, feel free to move on to the bonus question below._